avpizarro/teamProfileGenerator/README.md

   If a copy of the License was not distributed with this file, You can obtain one at https://opensource.org/licenses

   ## Contributing
-  Please for the repository if you want to help simplify the code, then submit the changes for approval.
+  Please fork the repository if you want to help simplify the code, then submit the changes for approval.

   ## Tests
   use the npm test command to run the tests